ali-hassnain-se/DSA-Mastery-CPP/README.md

 DSA Mastery - C++ Implementation 🚀
 Welcome to my Data Structures and Algorithms (DSA) repository.
-I am a Software Engineering student at Government College University Faisalabad (GCUF), currently in my 3rd semester.
+I am a Software Engineering Student at Superior College, Mian Channu (Affiliated with GCUF), currently in my 3rd semester.
 This repository serves as a comprehensive collection of my logic-building journey and algorithmic implementations.

 📌 Project Overview
 The goal of this project is to implement core DSA concepts from scratch using C++ to build a strong foundation for technical interviews and competitive programming.